SANDARUWANRMT/SANDARUWANRMT/README.md

 <h1 align="center">Hello..! 👋 I'm Sandaruwan !</h1>

-<center>Currently I am an undergradute of Sabaragamuwa University of Sri Lanka.</center>
+<h3 align="center">Currently I am an undergradute of Sabaragamuwa University of Sri Lanka.</h3>

 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>

 ## By the way here are some of my badges 🚀